watacodes/Etch-A-Sketch/README.md

-# An Etch-A-Sketch project, spent 4 days to complete the project.
+# Etch-A-Sketch project.

+## This is a project from The Odin Project.